 Tributes to Michael Jackson flow on 10th death anniversary

-LOS ANGELES (AP) — Michael Jackson's estate paid tribute to his artistry and charity Tuesday as fans make final preparations for gatherings to celebrate his memory on the 10th anniversary of the King of Pop's death.
+LOS ANGELES (AP) — Michael Jackson's estate paid tribute to his artistry and charity Tuesday as fans began gathering to celebrate his memory on the 10th anniversary of the King of Pop's death.

 "Ten years ago today, the world lost a gifted artist and extraordinary humanitarian," the Jackson estate said in a statement to The Associated Press.
 "A decade later, Michael Jackson is still with us, his influence embedded in dance, fashion, art and music of the moment.
 He is more important than ever."

+The estate has doggedly worked to protect and enhance Jackson's legacy, a task made more challenging this year when two men accused Jackson of molesting them as boys in the HBO documentary "Leaving Neverland," sparking new scrutiny of years-old claims that Jackson preyed on children.
+Jackson was acquitted of abuse allegations in 2005 and always vehemently denied such allegations, and the estate and his family angrily refuted the men's claims when the documentary was released in March, noting the men had at one time been among Jackson's biggest defenders and one testified on his behalf at his criminal trial.

-The estate called on fans to honor Jackson's memory by engaging in charitable acts "whether it's planting a tree, volunteering at a shelter, cleaning up a public space or helping someone who is lost find their way. ...
+The estate is using the anniversary of Jackson's death to celebrate and accentuate Jackson's vast humanitarian work.
+It called on fans to honor Jackson's memory by engaging in charitable acts "whether it's planting a tree, volunteering at a shelter, cleaning up a public space or helping someone who is lost find their way. ...
 This is how we honor Michael," the statement read.

+Mourners began to gather early Tuesday and placed elaborate flower arrangements and poster-sized pictures of Jackson, some featuring signed messages from dozens of fans, outside his mausoleum at Forest Lawn Memorial Park in Glendale, California.

+A florist delivered on arrangement from a client in Japan.
+A heart made from flowers in the colors of the Iranian flag featured the message "Iran (hearts) MJ."
+Another flowered heart read "Love from Denmark."

+A fan from Las Vegas, dressed as Jackson in bright red shirt and one white glove, was among the first mourners to appear.

-Fans plan to gather at Jackson's last home in the Holmby Hills neighborhood of Los Angeles, where the singer received a fatal dose of the anesthetic propofol on the afternoon of June 25, 2019.
-He was declared dead at a hospital at age 50.
+Fans also plan to gather at Jackson's last home in the Holmby Hills neighborhood of Los Angeles, where the singer received a fatal dose of the anesthetic propofol on the afternoon of June 25, 2009 from his doctor.
+Jackson was declared dead at a hospital at age 50.

-They also plan a vigil at Forest Lawn Memorial Park in Glendale, California, where Jackson was laid to rest two months later.

-Some planned to gather around Jackson's star on the Hollywood Walk of Fame.
+Others planned to gather around Jackson's star on the Hollywood Walk of Fame.
+One group planned a Hollywood rally Tuesday to declare his innocence of molestation allegations.

-The anniversary comes a few months after the HBO documentary "Leaving Neverland" brought back child molestation allegations against Jackson and threatened to upend an image that had been largely rehabilitated since his death.
-Jackson's estate and his family have vehemently denied the stories told by two men in the documentary.

-One group of fans planned a Hollywood rally Tuesday to declare his innocence.
-He was acquitted of the sexual abuse of a different boy in a 2005 trial.
+Thomas Mesereau, the attorney who successfully defended Jackson at his 2005 trial, issued a statement Tuesday saying "Jackson's compassion, humanity, empathy and talent continues to inspire family, friends, supporters and fans across the globe.
+The legend of this great father, son, sibling and artist marches forward with characteristic brilliance and wonder.
+His legacy can be attacked by opportunists.
+But it will never be defeated.
+Michael Jackson was a great and kind man."

 Jackson left everything to his mother, his children and charity in his will.

-Note: This story has been corrected to note Jackson died in 2009, not 2019.